|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Factors that may increase your chance of jaundice are similar to risk factors for liver and gallbladder disorders.
+Factors that may increase the chances of jaundice are similar to risk factors for liver and gallbladder disorders.
 They may include:

 Jaundice may indicate another condition or disease.
 In addition to jaundice, you may experience other symptoms.
 Symptoms may include: